Page cover image

 Color Styles with Variable references

-Before you export your gradient Color Tokens to Figma as styles, ensure your:
+Before you export your Gradient Color Tokens to Figma as styles, ensure the value is referencing another Color Token which has been Exported to Figma as a Variable.

-When you Export to Figma as Color Styles, ensure:
+When you Export to Figma as Color Styles, select these Options from the menu to create Color Styles with Variable References:

 • The option for Color styles is selected.